-Policy AYH3 contains a range of specific and important criteria that need to be complied with in order that appropriate safeguards are provided, and general design matters are addressed for the sites within the settlement sustainable housing growth will be supported in those settlements identified in Figures 4.14 and 4.15.
+Policies GWB6 and GWB14 contain a range of specific and important criteria that need to be complied with in order that appropriate sustainable housing growth will be supported in those settlements identified in Figures 4.14 and 4.15.
 This will enable development that has the ability to bolster existing service provision, improve facilities and infrastructure and meet the needs of the communities concerned.